Diliana Méndez

-Diliana Méndez (born October 27, 1982 in Caracas, Distrito Capital) is a Venezuelan sport shooter.
+Diliana Méndez (born October 27, 1982, in Caracas, Distrito Capital) is a Venezuelan sport shooter.
 She is also a member of Orion Practical Shooting Club in Maracay, Aragua, and is coached and trained by Boris Loginov.

+Career

 Mendez represented Venezuela at the 2008 Summer Olympics in Beijing, where she competed for two rifle shooting events.
 She placed forty-third out of forty-seven shooters in the women's 10 m air rifle, with a total score of 386 points.
 Nearly a week later, Mendez competed for her second event, 50 m rifle 3 positions, where she was able to shoot 192 targets in a prone position, and 188 each in standing and in kneeling, for a total score of 568 points, finishing only in thirty-ninth place.